New York City Subway nomenclature: Station names

 Many stations share names, so to uniquely identify a station, the line name or cross street must be specified: for example, there are three stations named Kings Highway in Brooklyn.
 Usually, identifying the service is also sufficient (e.g., "Kings Highway on the B and Q" to denote the station at East 16th Street), but as services are transient, this is not a permanent label.

 The MTA has looked at certain station names as a source of revenue.
 In June 2009, the Atlantic Avenue/Pacific Street station in Brooklyn was renamed Atlantic Avenue–Barclays Center following a deal with Forest City Ratner who pay $200,000 per year for the rights to the name.
-Additionally, Willets Point–Shea Stadium on the otherhand was renamed Mets–Willets Point because the MTA could not reach a deal with the Mets organization.
+On the other hand, Willets Point–Shea Stadium was renamed Mets–Willets Point because the MTA could not reach a deal with the Mets organization.
 Had the naming rights deal been achieved, the station would have been known as Willets Point–Citi Field.

 Describing directions

 Public information

-Directions along a line in Manhattan or the Bronx are usually described as uptown and downtown, roughly corresponding to compass north and south.
-Uptown and downtown are not always meaningful on lines in the other boroughs or on the crosstown IRT Flushing and BMT Canarsie Lines or the downtown-only BMT Nassau Street Line, so these are usually described as terminus-bound (with terminus being the name of the terminal station) for "downtown" and Brooklyn-bound or Queens-bound for "uptown."

 On the BMT system, most in-station signage specified to city and from city.
 Currently signs typically read to Manhattan, if the train is heading toward Manhattan, and to destination (e.g. to Coney Island or to Canarsie), if the train is heading toward an outer-borough destination.
-If the train is headed to a different borough, it is described as borough-bound (e.g. Manhattan-bound or Brooklyn-bound).
+If the train is headed to a different borough, it may also be described as borough-bound (e.g. Manhattan-bound or Brooklyn-bound).
 If its terminus is in the same borough, it will be described as terminus-bound, for example, Eighth Avenue-bound or Rockaway Parkway-bound.
+In Manhattan or the Bronx, directions may be described as uptown and downtown, roughly corresponding to compass north and south.
 If the final destination is more than one borough away, signs will generally display the name of the next one or two boroughs that the route will pass through.
 Trains would display to Uptown and Borough if the train is heading uptown and into another borough, or to Downtown and Borough if the train is heading downtown and into another borough.